The Intricate World of Spores and Mycelium

 Mycelium is made up of hyphae, which are typically long, tubular cells.
 These cells are separated by septa, or cross walls, which have pores allowing for cell-to-cell communication and exchange of materials.

-See also Understanding the Effects of Mycelium Infection
+See also Understanding the Growth and Development of Yeast Mycelium

 Expansion and Growth of Mycelium